 - Rethink Retirement Age: Reevaluate your retirement age based on your financial situation and health.
 Delaying retirement by a few years can significantly increase your Social Security benefits and give your investments more time to grow.

 Financial planning is not a one-time event but an ongoing process.
 Your financial goals, circumstances, and risk tolerance may change as you progress through different life stages.
-To effectively manage longevity risk, it's essential to continuously review and adjust your financial plan.
+To effectively manage longevity risk, reviewing and adjusting your financial plan is essential.
 Here's why this practice is crucial: